vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 81

-'Kanāda and Paniniya are helpful to all sciences (Šāstra)'?
+'Kanāda and Paniniya are helpful to all sciences (Śāstra)'?

 To this it is replied: no School is in toto refuted.
 Whatever stands to reason is accepted, like water in a reservoir constructed by others, but surely never the mire in it.